Brett Butler (baseball): Playing career

 Following the 1990 season, Butler signed a contract with the Los Angeles Dodgers.
 As a member of the Dodgers from 1991 to 1995, Butler reached the prime of his career.
 In 1991, Butler led the National League in runs scored and walks, earned a roster spot on the National League All-Star team, and finished seventh in MVP voting.
 During the 1995 season, Butler was signed as a free agent by the New York Mets.
 In August 1995, Butler rejoined the Dodgers in a trade for Dwight Manees and Scott Hunter.
 After finishing the season with the Dodgers, he again became a free agent and returned to the Dodgers.

 In May 1996, Butler learned that he was suffering from squamous cell carcinoma of the tonsils, a type of cancer which only rarely involves the tonsils.
 Butler was not a smoker himself, but had grown up in a home where both parents smoked heavily, and thus had significant exposure to second-hand smoke for years, which his doctors speculated was the likely cause of his cancer.
 Following an operation to remove the tumor, and intensive treatment to combat the disease, he returned to the Dodgers' lineup in September of the same year—defying the predictions of those who had speculated he would never be able to play again.
 Butler finished the 1996 season with the Dodgers and played with them for one more year, participating in his final game on September 28, 1997.

 In 1996, he was awarded the Branch Rickey Award, which honored his outstanding community service.

 Over his career, Butler produced a .290 batting average, 2,375 hits, and 558 stolen bases.
 Many consider him to be one of the best leadoff hitters of the 1980s and early 1990s, due to his high on-base percentage, speed and dynamic bunting.
 Butler currently ranks 130th on the list of career hits.
+He has the most bunt hits of all-time with 245.
 Butler finished in the top 25 voting for National League Most Valuable Player five times in his career (1988-1992 and 1994); in 1991, he finished seventh in NL MVP voting and was named an all-star.
 Butler recorded a .993 fielding percentage at center field in his major league career.